 Turtles eat eggs, and these eggs are a dominant source of protein for them.
 In fact, they eat all types of eggs.

 While giving eggs to your turtle, you need to boil them first.
 Peel them and slice them into tiny parts so they won’t make their dining place messy when they eat.

-A turtle’s diet in the wild mostly comprises fiber, so encourage him by giving lots of fiber-rich fruits.
-Another essential element in his diet should be protein, so feed meat or fish in a considerable amount daily.
+A turtle’s diet in the wild mostly comprises fiber, so encourage him by giving him lots of fiber-rich fruits.
+Another essential element in his diet should be protein, so feed meat or fish a considerable amount daily.
 Ensure he doesn’t consume too much protein as this only leads to the pyramiding of his scute.

 You can include veggies and fruits so that your turtle gets a balanced diet in his daily intake.